Makavetskaya/advice-generator-app/README.md

 Technologies used:
 - The application is written using JS.
-- The API (Advice Slip API) is used.
+- The API (Advice Slip API) is used